Welcome, my name is Lauren Smith. I am a BACP registered Counsellor and Psychotherapist working in Leeds and Wetherby, West Yorkshire.

 Counselling allows us to explore aspects of our lives or feelings that we find difficult, and provides us with a space to talk problems through in a way that is often not possible even with close friends and family.

 I can support you by providing a safe, relaxed and confidential environment for you to explore what is troubling you, at your own pace and without judgement.
-My approach is to work with you to guide you to a better understanding of how and why you have come to feel the way that you do, this may involve exploring how past life events or traumas are impacting you in the present.
+My approach is to work with you to guide you to a better understanding of how and why you have come to feel the way that you do, this may involve exploring how past life events, relationships or traumas are impacting you in the present.

 Choosing to access support takes courage.
 I would love to hear from you - please contact me by phone, email or text message to find out more or book an initial appointment.